 My primary research project examines vocality (the voice’s sonorous materiality) in literature, opera, film, and digital media.
-Drawing on anti-ocular or videocentric criticism, Derridean deconstruction, and Lacanian psychoanalysis, the project investigates figures of singers in literary and musical history in order to trace intermedial networks of sonorous voices from early modernity onward.
+Drawing on anti-ocular or videocentric criticism, sound studies, Derridean deconstruction, and Lacanian psychoanalysis, the project investigates figures of singers in literary and musical history in order to trace intermedial networks of sonorous voices from early modernity onward.
 This work has been supported by doctoral fellowships from the Richard J. Schmeelk Foundation of Canada, as well as doctoral and post-doctoral fellowships from the Social Sciences and Humanities Research Council of Canada.